 The other hand in Philomena is journalist and disgraced advisor to the Labour party, Martin Sixsmith (Steve Coogan—who also co-wrote and co-produced the movie).
-While trying to get back in the good graces of his former employers and everybody else, he runs into Philomena’s daughter, Jane (Anna Maxwell-Martin) at a party.
-Jane drops the logline of the movie right into Martin’s empty lap: a young girl gives birth to a child, has it taken from her for adoption, and then tells no one for fifty years.
-Martin is reluctant to take on a human-interest story, but he needs a story, and Philomena has one hell of story.
-Martin meets with Philomena and gathers the basic information: she met a boy at carnival, slept with him, gave birth to the child in the convent, and then worked off the medical cost in the laundry room of the convent.
-She (and other girls in similar situations) was allowed to see her son a few hours a day, until the day he was adopted by an American couple and taken away without saying goodbye.
-Flash-forward fifty years, and Philomena simply cannot keep the secret to herself any longer.
-She wants to know if Anthony ever thought of his mother, because she thought of him every single day.
+While trying to get back in the good graces of his former employers and everybody else, he runs into Philomena’s daughter, Jane (Anna Maxwell-Martin), at a party.
+Jane drops the logline of the movie right into Martin’s empty lap: a young girl gives birth to a child, has it taken from her for adoption, and then tells no one for 50 years.
+Martin is reluctant to take on a human-interest story, but he needs a story, and Philomena has one hell of a story.
+Martin meets with Philomena and gathers the basic information: she met a boy at a carnival, slept with him, gave birth to the child in the convent, and then worked off the medical cost in the laundry room of the convent.
+She (and other girls in similar situations) were allowed to see her son a few hours a day until the day he was adopted by an American couple and taken away without saying goodbye.
+Flash-forward 50 years and Philomena simply cannot keep the secret to herself any longer.
+She wants to know if Anthony ever thought of his mother because she thought of him every single day.

 I am a moviegoer and a very devout one at that.
 I love watching tricks and illusions on the screens before me.
-Slight of hand, clever editing, virtuosic images, bombastic camera movements, they are my bread and butter.
+Sleight of hand, clever editing, virtuosic images, bombastic camera movements, they are my bread and butter.
 Director Stephen Frears does none of that.
 That is why he is a great director.
 Frears, much like Hawks, uses an almost invisible filmmaking style.
 Shots are primarily eye-level, the lighting is clear, and the editing is analytical.
 All the visual information is clear and precise.
-It almost feels like Frears does what he can to get out-of-the-way and let the performers do what they do best.
+It almost feels like Frears does what he can to get out of the way and let the performers do what they do best.
 However, it takes a great deal of effort to appear effortless.
-Phil Jackson didn’t win eleven NBA championship by simple sitting on the sidelines and watching his boys play, he won them by working hard to disappear into the team, letting the energy of the game motivate the ball here and there.
-That is exactly what Frears does, he is the invisible hand moving everything along at just the right moment.
-A complete antithesis to The King’s Speech from a few years ago, where Tom Hooper was anything but invisible.
-Apparently he wasn’t sure that the story and performances would be enough, and designed an awful lot of “artistic” shots to make it visually interesting.
+Phil Jackson didn’t win eleven NBA championships by simply sitting on the sidelines and watching his team play.
+He won them by working hard to disappear into the team, letting the energy of the game motivate the ball here and there.
+That is exactly what Frears does.
+He is the invisible hand moving everything along at just the right moment—a complete antithesis to The King’s Speech from a few years ago, where Tom Hooper was anything but invisible.
+Apparently, he wasn’t sure that the story and performances would be enough and designed an awful lot of “artistic” shots to make it visually interesting.
 Frears knows better.
 He knows that we have come to watch Judi Dench and Steve Coogan do what Dench and Coogan do best.
-He knows that as this story progresses, we will become more and more invested in the characters and emotion.
+He knows that as this story progresses, we will become more and more invested in the characters and emotions.
 He knows that by keeping his camera out of the action, we will insert our emotions.
 He knows a great deal about making a movie, and in Philomena, it really shows.